pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ## Detailed monitoring
 `Metrics are the fundamental concept in CloudWatch`.
 A metric represents a time-ordered set of data points that are published to CloudWatch.
 Think of a metric as a variable to monitor, and the data points as representing the values of that variable over time.

 `By default, your instance is enabled for basic monitoring`.
 You can optionally enable detailed monitoring.
-After you enable detailed monitoring, the Amazon EC2 console displays monitoring graphs with a 1-minute period for the instance.
+After you enable `detailed monitoring`, the Amazon EC2 console displays monitoring graphs with a `1-minute period` for the instance. .In `Basic monitoring`, data is available automatically in `5-minute periods` at no charge

 Reference: [Enable or turn off detailed monitoring for your instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-cloudwatch-new.html)